MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 ### -Top

-Specifies the maximum number to return.
-If -Skip is specified and -Top is omitted the next 100 will be returned.
-If neither Skip nor -Top is specified, all process templates will be returned.
+The API now disregards the SKIP and TOP query values, so this parameter is ignored and deprecated.
+It will be removed in a future version

 ```yaml
 Type: Int32